Last updated on July 14th, 2019 at 04:28 pm

 In summer, the Rainbow sees hundreds of people on tubes float down its pristine waters every day.
 Tubing season runs April to October.

 To minimize the impact of so many people, the Rainbow puts extensive limits on what you can bring on the river – no coolers, no alcohol, no food or beverages in disposable containers, no paper towels or bags.

 Perhaps as result, we saw very little litter.
 For a river that is extensively used and visited, it looked healthy and natural.

-There are two locations for tubers to put in – KP Hole County Park and the state park’s tube entrance, which is operated by Nature Quest.
-(Details below) The tube ride is about four hours.
+There are two locations for tubers to put in – KP Hole County Park and the state park’s tube entrance, which is operated by Guest Services.
+(Details below)

 Kayaking the Rainbow River during the quiet season